shuiruge/category-theory-notes/README.md

-# learn-cat
+# category-theory-notes

-Notes for category theory while I was learning it.
+Notes about category theory while I was learning it.

-See the file `notes/main.pdf`.